RGB-Tools/RGB-Documentation/csv-w-btc.md

 ## Deterministic Bitcoin Commitment

-The main requirement for a Bitcoin commitment scheme to be valid is that:
+For RGB commitment operations, the main requirement for a Bitcoin commitment scheme to be valid is that:
-> The witness closing transaction must provably contain a single commitment
+> The witness closing transaction must provably contain a single commitment.

 With this requirements it is not possible to construct some "alternative story" related to the commitment of the client-side data in the same transaction.
 This way the message around which we close the single-use seal is unique.
 In order to fullfill the requirement, independently of the number of outputs in a transaction, *one and only one output* for each commitment scheme (opret and tapret) is valid:

 > Uniqueness of the RGB commitment: the only valid outputs which can contain an RGB message commitment are:
-> 1. The first OP_RETURN output (if present) for `opret` commitment scheme
+> 1. The first OP_RETURN output (if present) for `opret` commitment scheme.
-> 2. The first taproot output (if present) for `tapret` commitment scheme
+> 2. The first taproot output (if present) for `tapret` commitment scheme.

 It is worth noting that a transaction can contain both a single `opret` and a single `tapret` commitment in two distinct outputs.
-Naturally, those commitments will commit to different client-side validated data, as we will see later, the data indicates explicitly the commitment method used to reference them in order to be validated.
+Naturally, those commitments will commit to different client-side validated data that, as we will see later, indicates explicitly the commitment method used to reference themself.

 ### Opret